Talented and Gifted (TAG) Assessments Information and Student Survey

 Giftedness can be expressed in many ways although the characteristics listed below are common to gifted students.
 Please respond with how often you notice the following traits in your student.

-You make select more than one area.
+You may select more than one area.

 Please click Complete Survey to submit your responses